Public Lambastes Donald Trump Who Is Accused Of Rape And Sexual Assault For Hypocrisy

 Ivana later stated that she didn’t want her “words to be interpreted in a literal or criminal sense.”

-In 1997 a former colleague of Trump, Jill Harth, claimed that he had attempted to rape her and groped her without her consent numerous times.
+In 1997, a former colleague of Trump, Jill Harth, claimed that he had attempted to rape her and groped her without consent numerous times.
 Moreover, Harth alleged that, while staying at the Mar-a-Lago resort, Trump allegedly threw her against a wall before lifting up her dress.

 “It was a shocking thing to have him do this because he knew I was with [her partner], he knew they were in the next room.
 How could he be doing this when I’m there for business?”